 During this flat section runners will cross three picturesque rustic trestle bridges spanning the waterway dotted with wildlife (snowy egrets and great white herons), and pass three sprawling vineyards, deep green flowing corn fields, a horse ranch and a milk dairy.

-The following 12 mile loop, all on closed paved roads (except for 1.5 miles of open road conned bike lanes), features the solitude of rural Sonoma County with its sporadic homes, large open spaces nestled with majestic oaks and numerous quaint, niche wineries and scenic vineyards.
+The following 12 mile paved loop, (one lane for runners and one lane for minimal residential traffic), features the solitude of rural Sonoma County with its sporadic homes, large open spaces nestled with majestic oaks and numerous quaint wineries and scenic vineyards.

-A special and memorable treat waits at mile nine as the marathon treks across the beautiful Deloach Vineyard and Winery grounds and actually passes through one of its colorful wine barrel and fermenting rooms.
+A special and memorable treat waits at mile ten as the marathoners run through the beautiful Deloach Vineyard and Winery grounds and actually runs through one of its colorful wine barrel and fermenting rooms.

-At mile 19.3 miles the marathon reenters the northern Greenway path and returns 6.9 miles along the same starting section (except for an additional nine tenths mile loop) of the Santa Rosa Creek to Juilliard Park and the finish line on South A Street.
+At mile 20.3 miles the marathon reenters the northern Greenway path and returns 5.9 miles along the same starting section of the Santa Rosa Creek to Juilliard Park and the finish line on South A Street.

-The highest elevation is 174 ft above sea level and 64 ft above at its lowest spot.
-It’s an imperceptible 100 feet of change during 26.2 miles, which is almost as flat as it gets.
+The highest elevation is 164 ft above sea level (Start/Finish) and 64 feet at its lowest spot.
+It’s an imperceptible 100 feet of loss the first 8 miles and 100 feet of gain on the same segment during the return.
+During the 26.2 miles there is a total of +300 feet gain and a total -300 feet loss.
+Equivalent to zero net elevation gain during the entire race, which is almost as flat as it gets.

-Except for a nine-tenths mile hard pack (fast as pavement) loop at mile 21 and a few hundred feet on the Deloach Winery grounds at mile nine, the marathon is on paved roads and pathways.
+Except, for a few hundred feet of hard pack surface on the Deloach Winery grounds, at mile ten, the marathon is on paved roads and pathways.